Thillu Mullu

 Thillu Mullu is a 1981 Indian Tamil-language comedy film directed by K. Balachander and written by Visu.
-A remake of the 1979 Hindi film Gol Maal, it stars Rajinikanth, with Thengai Srinivasan, Nagesh, Poornam Viswanathan, Sowcar Janaki, Madhavi and Viji Chandrasekhar in supporting roles.
+A remake of the 1979 Hindi film Gol Maal, which itself is also a remake of the 1961 Bengali film Kanamachhi, it stars Rajinikanth, with Thengai Srinivasan, Nagesh, Poornam Viswanathan, Sowcar Janaki, Madhavi and Viji Chandrasekhar in supporting roles.
 The film is about Chandran, who lies to his boss to get a leave but gets caught.
 To save his job, he is forced to pretend to his boss that he has a twin brother.

 Thillu Mullu was released on 1 May 1981.
 Critics particularly praised Rajinikanth's performance, as he was known for doing mainly action films until that point in his career.
 A remake of the same name, directed by Badri, was released in 2013.

 Plot

 Aiyampettai Arivudainambi Kaliyaperumal Chandran is a graduate in search of his first job.
 He and his sister Uma have no relatives or acquaintances except their doctor/family friend.
 The doctor advises him to attend an interview for a job at his friend Sriramachandramurthy's import-export company.
 Sriramachandramurthy is a man of traditional values.
 He is a sports fan but thinks lowly of youngsters involved in sports.
 He believes that men without moustaches are characterless.

 Chandran has a moustache; the doctor advises Chandran to take care of the other problems by acting in a manner Sriramachandramurthy appreciates: namely wearing a Nehru jacket for a usual dress given the poverty in the country, always telling his name in full, giving importance to his moustache, behaving decently, showing a lack of interest in sports and drama considering that they do not promote any wellbeing to the home or the country, respecting one's parents, and detesting the concept of having someone else recommend a person for jobs instead of recommending for oneself.
 He impresses Sriramachandramurthy who hires him immediately.

-One day, Chandran takes leave by pretending that his mother, who actually died many years ago, has fallen ill and goes to watch a football match.
+One day, Chandran and his friends decide to attend a football match and he wants to take leave by lying to their respective bosses.
+The next day, he gets a call in his office which his boss picks up, wherein he is informed that Chandran's mother, (who actually died many years ago, has fallen ill) instead of the lie that was planned to tell to his boss.
+Despite realising that his friend messed up, he goes to watch the football match.
 Sriramachandramurthy, who attends the match as well, sees him there.
 The next day, Sriramachandramurthy queries Chandran about what he witnessed.
 To escape from the ire of his boss and being fired from his first job, he decides to lie.
 Remembering the plot of a film his friend, actor Nagesh is shooting, Chandran convinces Sriramachandramurthy that he had seen his moustache-less identical twin Indran at the stadium.
 Sriramachandramurthy buys his argument and feels bad about accusing him.
 He makes amends by hiring "Indran" to teach his daughter Sarojini music.